 FUCK OMG WHY FUCK WHAT WHY IS FUCK THERE ARE BALLS EVERYWHERE HOW DID SHE DO THIS WITHOUT FUCK FUCK FUCK FUCK.

-My husband came down and stared at the scene – “why did you not keep them in the bag?”
-He (reasonably) asked.
+My husband came down and stared at the scene.
+“Er, why didn’t you keep them in the bag?” he quite reasonably asked.
 “NANNA DIDN’T DO THAT!”
 I hissed at him.
 “When you open the bag the balls just naturally go everywhere.
 I don’t know how she did it!”
 I yelled at nobody in particular.

-The balls kept popping out of the side of the wrapping.
+The balls kept popping out the sides of the wrapping.
 They stuck to the Sellotape and when I put them down ready to be pulled apart a new lot of balls sprung free.

 I was sweaty and irritated but pleased that at the very least it was almost polystyrene ball time.
-As a compromise my husband had insisted the balls be confined to one room.
-At the time I’d thought this was overkill.
+As a compromise, my husband had insisted the balls be confined to one room.
+At the time I’d thought this was an over-reaction.

-The kids came in and stared at the misshapen presents on the floor.
+The kids came in and stared at the misshapen present on the floor.

 “OK KIDS!”
-I said with an almost hysterical forced cheeriness – “PULL THEM APART OK?”
+I said with an almost hysterical forced cheeriness, “PULL IT APART OK?”

 My youngest stared blankly at me.
 My oldest prodded the present gingerly.